Shortest-path percolation on scale-free networks: results

-We tested our hypothesis on SFNs with $\lambda=2.1$, which is the most heterogeneous network considered in our study.
+We test our hypothesis on SFNs with $\lambda=2.1$, which is the most heterogeneous network considered in our study.
 In Fig.~\ref{fig3} (a) we use $q=0.7$ to plot $\phi_{1}(N)$ as a function of $N$ for different values of $C$.
-We could obtain a very clear power-law decay across different values of $q$ and $C$, while consistently observing non-zero values of $\phi_o$ when $C=1$.
+We could obtain a very clear power-law decay across different values of $q$ and $C$, while consistently observing nonzero values of $\phi_o$ when $C=1$.
 The same explanation holds for results valid for $\phi_{2}$ as well.
 When we increase the value of $q$, for $C=1$, we find that $\phi_{o,1}$ and $\phi_{o,2}$ decrease since the observables are sampled closer to the transition point and the network becomes sparser.
 Also, the exponents $\delta_{1}$ and $\delta_{2}$ increase when we increase $q$, regardless of $C$.
 These findings support that the SPP process with $C>1$ can drastically homogenize the heterogeneous structures in SFNs before the percolation transition happens.
 Detailed estimations of $\phi_{o,1}$, $\phi_{o,2}$, $\delta_1$, and $\delta_2$ can be found in Table~\ref{tab:k_max_slope}.
+In addition, we perform a complementary analysis and present further evidence showing that the SPP process effectively homogenizes SFNs (see Appendix \ref{appendix:complementary_analysis} for details).